 Treating cancer is a fight against time, especially with fast-growing tumors.
 Treatment in some cases is a schedule of aggressive chemotherapy cycles on a timeline set to kill cancer cells faster than they can regrow.
 Between each cycle are a few days for recovery and rest, carefully doled out but not drawn out, all in an effort to begin killing cancer cells again during the next cycle.
 Before a new cycle can begin, however, the patient must have a certain blood count, the right liver enzymes, and any number of other health requirements.
 Any infection means a delay in starting the next cycle, initiating a series of health events that could derail treatment and ultimately claim the life of the child.
 Keep in mind that cancer treatment takes place in stages, depending on the cancer type.
 There may be cycles of chemotherapy followed by surgery followed by rounds of radiation followed by transplants.
 An infection at any point of that schedule means the cancer has a chance to grow unchecked.

 Our focus on the special population of cancer patients emphasizes the two health challenges they face: The cancer as well as the threat of infection.
-Our next post will introduce Jack and his mother and the three-year battle they waged against both cancer and infection.
+Our next post on the topic will introduce Jack, his mother and the three-year battle they waged against both cancer and infection.
 You'll see how a combination of a mother's vigilance and hope helped keep the two specters of infection - sickness and delay - far away so that medical therapy could remove cancer from a little boy.
 Stay with us!